Hon. Alderman Doreen Madolin Weatherhead: 5th Nov 1931 – 5th Feb 2026

 Doreen while Mayor of the Royal Borough of Kensington and Chelsea was granted the Freedom of the City of London by Lord Mayor of London, Sir Christopher Walford, who in 1979 to 1980 was the Mayor of RBK&C and Doreen served as his Deputy Mayor.

 Doreen’s funeral and memorial service was held at St Mary Abbotts in Kensington on Tuesday 21st April 2026 at 2pm.
 It was led by Mthr.
-Emma Dinwiddy Smith, Vicar of the Parish.
+Emma Dinwiddy Smith, Vicar of the Royal Borough of Kensington & Chelsea Parish church.

 In attendance at the funeral service was by the current Mayor of the Royal Borough of Kensington & Chelsea, Cllr.
 Tom Bennett and the Mayoress Beatrice Bennett.